energietransitie/twomes-backoffice-configuration/README.md

 #### Additional steps

-Via [portainer](#portainer) after the container started fully, in the logs of the container you will find the can find the token of this JupyterLab container.
+After the container is fully started, you can use [Portainer](#portainer) to find the Jupyter Lab token in the logs.
 Search for `token` if don't see it immediately.
-To access the JupyterLab container, browse to this URL: `http://<COMPOSE_PROJECT_NAME>.energietransitiewindesheim.nl/lab?token=<jupyter_token>`.
-If this does not work immediately, wait a minute and try again (Traefik may not have processed the let's Enctrypt certificate yet).
+To access the Jupyter Lab container, browse to this URL: `http://<COMPOSE_PROJECT_NAME>.energietransitiewindesheim.nl/lab?token=<jupyter_token>`.

+> If this does not work immediately, wait a minute and try again (Traefik may not have processed the let's Encrypt certificate yet).

-- Via the JupyterLab web interface
+- Via the JupyterLab web interface:
     - Use the launcher (always avalable via the `+` tab), launch a terminal window and the command:
     ```shell
     pip install jupyterlab-git
     ```
-  - Enable Show hidden filles via Settings / Advanced Settings editor / File Browser / Show hidden files
+  - Enable Show hidden filles via Settings / Advanced Settings editor / File Browser / Show hidden files.
-  - Enable the Extension manager (puzzle icon in left pane)
+  - Enable the Extension manager (puzzle icon in left pane).
-- Restart container via Portainer and access it again via the same URL;
+- Restart container via Portainer and access it again via the same URL.
-- Now, you can clone repositories, e.g. [twomes-twutility-inverse-grey-box-analysis](https://github.com/energietransitie/twomes-twutility-inverse-grey-box-analysis) via https://github.com/energietransitie/twomes-twutility-inverse-grey-box-analysis.git
+- Now, you can clone repositories, e.g. [twomes-twutility-inverse-grey-box-analysis](https://github.com/energietransitie/twomes-twutility-inverse-grey-box-analysis) via https://github.com/energietransitie/twomes-twutility-inverse-grey-box-analysis.git.

 ## Updating